crowdbotics-apps/modules-article-lis-17215/src/features/BlankScreen016144/README.md

 ## Setup

+Open "/src/navigator/mainNavigator.js" and add the the stack navigator defined in "navigator.js".

-Open "store/services.js" and update the `baseURL` with your application's URL.
+Open "/src/store/services.js" and update the `baseURL` with your application's URL.

 Add the module reducer and saga to your "/src/store/index.js" file:
 1. Add the imports